Celse13/chromia-todo-app/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## How It Works

+The application works through the following flow:
+1. Users connect their MetaMask wallet for authentication
+2. Todo data is stored on the Chromia blockchain, ensuring decentralization and data integrity
+3. The frontend communicates with the blockchain through [explain the interaction method]
+4. Real-time updates are achieved through [explain the update mechanism]
+5. All transactions are signed using MetaMask and recorded on the blockchain